-- Students attending the Kent Campus who are twenty-one years of age or older at the time of their initial college-level enrollment are not required to take University Orientation.
-However, these students are encouraged to contact the Office of Adult Services for information about special orientation programs for adult students. - Students who transfer 25 or more semester hours of credit from another institution are not required to take University Orientation.
+- Students attending the Kent Campus who are 21 years of age or older at the time of their initial college-level enrollment are not required to take University Orientation.
+However, these students are encouraged to contact the Office of Adult Services for information about special orientation programs for adult students. - 2.
+Students who transfer 25 or more semester hours of credit from another institution are not required to take University Orientation.

-University Orientation begins during Orientation Week prior to fall semester and during Winter Orientation Week prior to the spring semester.
-Full-time students are expected to complete the University Orientation course during their first semester enrollment.
+Full-time students are expected to complete the University Orientation course during their first-semester enrollment.
 Part-time students are expected to complete the University Orientation course before they attain sophomore standing (30 semester hours).